 ONE: Get Safe and Reach Out for Support

-- Once you are safe, Bluegrass Rape Crisis Center is available 24 hours a day at 1.800.656.4673.
+- Once you are safe, Ampersand Sexual Violence Resource Center is available 24 hours a day at 1.800.656.4673.
 They can offer support and referrals.
 They can meet you at an emergency room and accompany you to the police department.

-- Call the Centre Counseling Center at 859-238-5740 or firstname.lastname@example.org.
-Please let them know it is urgent to schedule an appointment because of an issue of sexual misconduct.
+- Call the Centre Counseling Center at 859-238-5740 or email@example.com.
+Please let them know it is urgent to schedule an appointment because of a crisis.
 After hours, in the case of an emergency, a counselor can be reached through DPS or your Resident Assistant.
 DPS and RA’s are mandatory reporters and you do not need to tell them why you need to speak with Counseling--just that it's an emergency.

 TWO: Seek medical attention ASAP.

-- Upon arrival at the ER, request a Sexual Assault Forensic Exam (SAFE) to preserve evidence or indicate that you have been sexually assaulted.
+- Upon arrival at the ER, you can request a Sexual Assault Forensic Exam (SAFE) to preserve evidence or indicate that you have been sexually assaulted.

 - To the best of your ability, do not shower, brush teeth, or use the restroom if you want an exam.
 However, SAFE exams are available for up to 96 hours after the incident as some evidence may still exist.

 - The SAFE exam will be available at no out-of-pocket cost to you.
 If you do not want your insurance billed, communicate this very clearly.
 The cost of the exam will be billed to the Kentucky Claims Commission.